Best Diet for Meyer's Parrot

 Meyer's Parrot Nutritional Profile

 The Meyer's Parrot has specific dietary requirements shaped by its 24x24x36 inches minimum build and friendly temperament.
 With a typical lifespan of 25-35 years, long-term nutritional planning is essential to maximize quality of life.
 Meyer's Parrot birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Meyer's Parrot to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Meyer's Parrot to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Meyer's Parrot